nickrsan/spatial_resources/installing_spatial_python_windows.md

 Then I can just run `python -m pip install -r spatial-requirements-310.txt` in my Python environment (whether virtualenv, pipenv, etc) in order to obtain the full stack of dependencies.

+Note: At some point, I'd love to make a small service that automatically builds the requirements files, but at least for now, here are the instructions to DIY.